jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Audio Drivers Installation.md

 ```

 This will reinstall the lastest driver in your system and reboots it.
- Precautions if you are having Hybrid Graphics(Intel + Nvidia) then it is suggested to run on Intel HD Graphics and then install.
-Because this driver is supported for Intel HDA versions if you try to install when you are running in NVIDIA this might cause several failures.
+> **Precautions:**  If you are having a Hybrid Graphics (Intel + Nvidia) then it is suggested to modify alsa-base when you are on Intel HD Graphics.
+Because this driver supports primarily Intel HDA versions.
+If you try to install while you are on NVIDIA graphics it might cause many failures.

 ---